BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 A zero-reserve channel open service solves this issue by allowing channels opened by the LSP to have a zero-reserve on the users side.
 The LSP still has a reserve as it is connected to the wider network.
 This also prevents them from attempting to steal the users bitcoin.

-This service has an asymmetric trust model as it is more in favour of the user who has nothing at stake if attempting to cheat the LSP.
-This can be useful when combined with other services as it balances the trust between the user and LSP.
+This service has an asymmetric trust model as it is more in favour of the user, who has nothing at stake if attempting to cheat the LSP.
+This can be useful when combined with other services, as it balances the trust between the user and LSP.

 [Phoenix](https://phoenix.acinq.co/) is a non-custodial lighting wallet offering this service.